Laczen/kvs_old/README.md

   SPDX-License-Identifier: Apache-2.0
 -->
+# REMARK: This is an old version of KVS, I am going to change the entries
+# storage method to reduce size and simplify the library

 # KVS - key value store for embedded devices

 Generic key value store interface to store and retrieve key-value entries on